Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The threat of alchemy".</h2 head><h3 quote align='center'>"King Henry IV of England outlawed alchemy on this day in 1404.
-By preventing the creation of gold from base metals\u2014the goal of alchemy\u2014Henry was trying to prevent challenges to his reign.
-His law was eventually repealed in 1688.
+<h3 OTD<h2 head>"The conclusion to the perfect NFL season".</h2 head><h3 quote align='center'>"The Miami Dolphins became the first (and only) NFL team to win every game in a season when the team, coached by Don Shula, defeated the Washington Redskins in Super Bowl VII on this day in 1973.
 Read today's edition of Today in History >>".</h3 quote></h3 OTD